Quickstart¶

 Python parity runner:

-After the first package release, the same command is available as a globally installed tool:
+The same command is available as a globally installed tool:

 2. Evaluate an Action in Python¶